annieweng/example-oauth2-server/README.md

-This is an example of OAuth 2 Server.

-Find more details on http://lepture.com/en/2013/create-oauth-server

-#  OAuth 2 Server for dsra
+OAuth 2 Server

-fork from lepture/example-oauth2-server
-use LADP to authenticate client in addition to client id/secret add redirect logic base on login status add registration page
+fork from lepture/example-oauth2-server Find more details on http://lepture.com/en/2013/create-oauth-server use LADP to authenticate client in addition to client id/secret add redirect logic base on login status add registration page